number42net/restoreblog/2020-12-23 Macintosh SE/index.md

 # Macintosh SE

 I purchased this computer in a lot together with a Macintosh II Classic.
 It was sold as working, but after I turned it on for the first time I found that the hard disk was faulty.

 Overall the condition was decent, the machine was very dirty and yellowed, but technically in very good condition.
 All the capacitors checked out and aside from the hard disk and the battery no repairs were needed.

-Let's see if I can turn this yellow duckling into a beautiful ~~white swan~~ platinum Macintosh.

 ##### Work done: